Connecting to Microsoft SQL Server

 - .NET Framework Data Provider

-Microsoft Office installs the Microsoft OLE DB Provider for SQL Server.
-You can use it to share the workbook with other users easily.
+Microsoft Office installs the Microsoft OLE DB Provider for SQL Server, which simplifies sharing workbooks with other users.

-However, this OLE DB provider may not support the newest SQL Server data types and authentication schemes.
+However, this OLE DB provider may not support the latest SQL Server data types and authentication methods.
+You can download and install the latest SQL Server OLE DB providers or ODBC drivers for improved compatibility.

 Connecting to SQL Server Databases